 |A familiar spot that assures us we’re going in the correct direction.|

 With a sheepish grin on my face, having accomplished my goal without nagging, we marched out the door with vigor on the first really warm morning in a week.

 On one of my previous exercise walks last week, I reminded myself of our last dog, Willie.
 When exploring in our leash-free neighborhood, he’d travel far down the road, stop and contemplate before he took another step with a look on his face that said, “Will I find my way home?”
 That was me last week.

 |It’s evident that the owners of this house have taken special care of an appealing well-kept exterior.
 Obviously, the stone lasts for centuries.|

 It’s ironic, isn’t it, us dog lovers often become like our dogs, rather than them becoming like us?

-After leaving the overlook parking lot, we continued on to new territory, up and down endless narrow, hilly pathways, huffing and puffing, discovering squeal worthy sights along the way.
-(Having increased my fitness level and, Tom having quit smoking when he retired, the huffing and puffing is less than expected).
+After leaving the overlook parking lot, we continued on to new territory, up and down endless narrow, hilly pathways, huffing and puffing, discovering squeal-worthy sights along the way.
+(Having increased my fitness level and Tom having quit smoking when he retired, the huffing and puffing are less than expected).
 It couldn’t have been more delightful.